LSSTDESC/desc-continuous-integration/docs/desc/ci/desc_working_examples.rst

 Example CI workflows from DESC repositories
 ===========================================

-Here we quickly overview a brief selection of CI workflows taken from activate DESC repositories.
+Here we describe a selection of CI workflows taken from activate DESC repositories.
 These demonstrate CI at DESC in action.

-We go through each example step-by-step, highlighting any additional capabilities of *GitHub Actions* CI workflows that were not covered by the examples in the previous section along-the-way.
+We go through each example step-by-step, highlighting any additional capabilities of *GitHub Actions* that was not covered by the examples in the previous sections.

 The DESC CI workflows were taken from the repositories on January 2023.